ericmaat/APD-Minor-Portfolio---Eric-Maat/README.md

 Our group of six (which we called "The Human Machine Teachers") tried to set a research goal where we could use multiple methods.
 We decided on the following research goal:

-**What method could be used to create a week schedule consisting of lunch and diner recipes while taking calorie intake and nut allergy into account.**
+**"What method could be used to create a week schedule consisting of lunch and diner recipes while taking calorie intake and nut allergy into account."**

+The week schedule mentioned here consists of 14 recipes (7 lunches and 7 diners).
+For this research we limited the schedule to only provide lunch and diner recipes, because only these two types of recipes were both relevant and provide sufficient data.

+We chose a research goal with this many elements and restrictions, because there are many steps and methods needed to reach the end goal.
+This requires us to delve into different areas of knowledge, which helps us get familiar with multiple methods and data processes.
+Using only lunch and diner recipes which contain no nuts requires data preparation.
+To predict wether a person likes certain recipes or not we can make great use of Data Science.
+To create an optimal recipe schedule we could make great use of linear programming.

 # Domain Knowledge